nothingknowaboutme12/instagram-clone/README.md

-# instagram
+# instagram-clone

-A new instagram clone features series.
+In this application we clone the instagram features.